anlutro/russell/README.md

 ### Creating pages/posts

-`russell new-page "My Test Page"` will create the file 'pages/my-test-page.md', which you can then open in your favourite text editor.
-The process is the same for `russell new-post`.
+`russell new page "My Test Page"` will create the file 'pages/my-test-page.md', which you can then open in your favourite text editor.
+The process is the same for `russell new post`.
 You can change the filename yourself to modify what the resulting .html file will be named.

 ### Generating the blog